americanexpress/one-app/docs/recipes/Module-Composition.md

 A key part of working with One App is module composition.
 Modules can be rendered inside one another by either using `ModuleRoute` or `RenderModule`.

+> Modules that you plan on rendering need to be added to your [module map](../api/server/Module-Map-Schema.md) before they can be rendered.

 ## `ModuleRoute`

 `ModuleRoute` from `holocron-module-route` allows modules to dynamically load other modules